 They were in a rush to leave and did not have time for their bread to rise, so this unleavened bread was made for their journey out of Egypt.

-Therefore, it is a big symbol for their freedom and is eaten during this Jewish Religious Holiday.
+Therefore, it is a big symbol of their freedom and is eaten during this Jewish religious holiday.

 Matzah bread is usually made from wheat, but it can also be made from barley, spelt, rye, and oats.